 According to emarketer.com online sales are projected to grow at a global rate of 18.3% for a final estimate of around $1.3 TRILLION dollars.
 2012 was a groundbreaking year as the consumers of the web shattered the $1 trillion dollar sales mark, and online sales are projected to accelerate their growth in coming years.

 What this means for merchants is an increasing fraud liability as they potentially process an ever rising number of potentially stolen credit cards.
-In order to prevent fraud, companies who operate online store fronts have 3 options available to them:
+How to prevent friendly fraud: companies who operate online store fronts have 3 options available to them:

 - Do nothing as their business grows and lose an increasing amount of money to online theft.